solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 It appears that one of Mr. Hahn's defenders, his friend Mr. Weinland, a zoologist, has completely abandoned the "so-called crinoids" of his friend "since he is not able to follow the zoological determinations everywhere" (Das Ausland, N. 26, 1881).

 I was talking of my doubts.
-They were compounded when I discovered, permit me to mention it, the flippancy with which Mr. Hahn transfers his organisms, not only from one class, but even from one organic kingdom to another.
+They were compounded when I discovered, permit me to mention it, the flippancy with which Mr. Hahn moved his organisms, not only from one class, but even from one organic kingdom to another.

 ...